 The current operating license was issued by the Commission in 1990 with a 30-year license term, expiring June 28, 2020.
 The Weber Hydroelectric Project is operated as a run-of- the river project.
 The current license does not specify any daily/seasonal ramping rates, flushing flows, reservoir operations, or flood control operations.
 Prior to 1993 the Project was manually operated locally.
 Following the installation of an automated control system in 1993 the Weber plant is now designed for unmanned semi-automatic operation and is controlled by a programmable logic controller (PLC).
 The normal mode of operation is for the plant to be unattended.
 Two local operators are located nearby in Ogden, Utah and visit the Project on a daily basis and as called out by PacifiCorp's Hydro Control Center located in Ariel, Washington.
 The Hydro Control Center monitors the Project operations remotely and notifies the local operator when an issue arises.
 In addition to standard local generator protection equipment and alarms, the penstock pressure, generator load, forebay level, and circuit breaker at the Weber plant and are monitored by a hydro control operator at the Hydro Control Center.
-The Weber flowline can divert up to approximately 365 cfs at the project dam; the bypassed reach is approximately 1.7 miles long.

-Below the Weber diversion dam, the current license mandates a continuous minimum stream flow of 34 cfs or inflow, whichever is less, from October 1-March 31 annually; and, a continuous minimum flow of 34-50 cfs (range dependent on the annual runoff forecast), or inflow, whichever is less, from April 1- September 30 annually.
+The current license mandates a continuous minimum stream flow of 34 cfs or inflow, whichever is less, from October 1-March 31 annually; and, a continuous minimum flow of 34-50 cfs (range dependent on the annual runoff forecast), or inflow, whichever is less, from April 1- September 30 annually.

 Annual maintenance is routinely conducted each year and involves vegetation management (including landscaping areas) on Project lands, recreation area maintenance and management (including seasonal portable restroom facilities), limited road maintenance activities, as-needed maintenance on the water conveyance system and generating unit, and non-routine forebay dredging as discussed in Section 2.4.3.
-The timing and scope of annual maintenance activities are coordinated with the Wasatch-Cache National Forest as provided in the Special-Use Permit issued for the Project by the USFS.
+The timing and scope of annual maintenance activities are coordinated with the Wasatch-Cache National Forest as provided in the Special-Use Permit issued for the Project by the U.S. Department of Agriculture, Forest Service (USFS).